 At the entrance to every beach in Abu Dhabi, there are signs outlining the behaviour that is expected of guests.
 Points include; no public displays of affection such as kissing or heavy petting, no taking photographs and no lighting fires.
 All formal beaches employ security guards who will tell you off and may ask you to leave if you break the rules.

 There are no barbecuing facilities at any of the beaches in Abu Dhabi, and taking your own barbecues onto public beaches is forbidden.
-That said, there are numerous islands with secluded beaches and if you have your own boat and grill no one will stop you from using it.
+That said, there are numerous islands with secluded beaches, and if you have your own boat and grill, no one will stop you from using it.

-There are also barbecuing facilities in some of the parks parallel to the beaches on the Corniche, which you can use after a day at the beach.
+There are also barbecue facilities in some of the parks parallel to the beaches on the Corniche, which you can use after a day at the beach.
 Some hotels with their own beaches can organise private barbecues for you for a fee.

 You can have a beer or whatever other alcoholic beverage that tickles your fancy on the beach in Abu Dhabi if you purchase and consume it on licensed premises – for example, at a beach hotel or private beach club.
 You cannot buy your own beer from a shop and drink it on public beaches.